A Sample Urban EcoTrekk

 At this Northwestern portion of the Southside Greenway, you will then have several enjoyable options:

-Choice 1: Proceed Southwest to Deuces Live Trail (22nd Street South) to visit what was once the City's nationally recognized famous African American community known as The Deuces.
+Choice 1: Proceed Southwest to Deuces Trail (22nd Street South) to visit what was once the City's nationally recognized famous African American community known as the Deuces.
 Here you might enjoy visiting the Dr. Carter G. Woodson African American Museum and/or dining at the Chief’s Creole Café or the Manhattan Casino.
-From here you could also then directly head South on the Deuces Live Trail arriving at Dell Holmes Park overlooking Lake Maggiore in the middle the 290 acre Boyd Hill Nature Preserve sometimes referred to as St. Petersburg’s Central Park.
-With alligators in the lake ONLY kayaks or canoes can be launched here.
+From here you could also then directly head South on the Deuces Trail arriving at Dell Holmes Park overlooking Lake Maggiore in the middle the 290 acre Boyd Hill Nature Preserve sometimes referred to as St. Petersburg’s Central Park.
+With alligators in the lake ONLY kayaks or canoes should be launched here.